Senegal profile - Timeline

 2001 March - Government signs peace accord with separatist rebels in Casamance.
 But there is little follow-up as separatists go through splits and leadership changes.

-2004 December - Casamance Movement of Democratic Forces (MFDC) and government sign pact aimed at ending secessionist struggle in province of Casamance.
+2004 December - Casamance Movement of Democratic Forces and government sign pact aimed at ending secessionist struggle in province of Casamance.

 2005 October - Dispute with neighbouring Gambia over ferry tariffs on the border leads to a transport blockade.
 The economies of both countries suffer.
 Nigerian President Olusegun Obasanjo brokers talks to resolve the issue.